-Please see the information below regarding the Reusable Bag Ordinance that clarifies the Ordinance requirements as they relate to Alameda County wineries.
+Please see the information below regarding the Reusable Bag Ordinance that clarifies the Ordinance requirements as they relate to Alameda County wineries and vineyards.

 A winery is considered a 'retail store' when: